hashunc/UNC-CS-Course-Scheduling-mk2/README.md

 5. You should be all set!

+## Data Definitions
+We stored all our data in a Sqlite3 database.
+We created 7 databases to appropriately handle all the necessary data that we needed to run and edit our algorithm.
+We have included the database schemas below:

+CourseSchedule:
+- Course: str
+- Section: int
+- Title: str
+- Prof: str
+- Start: str
+- MeetingPattern: str
+- SeatCapcity: int
+- Room: str
+- Type:str

+Availability:
+- Prof: str
+- AvailableMP: str
+- AvailablePeriod: int

+ClassPeriod:
+- MeetingPattern: str
+- Number: int
+- StartTime: str
+- Duration: int

+CourseSchedule:
+- Course: str
+- Title: str
+- Section: int
+- SeatCapacity: str

+MaxCourses
+- Prof: str
+- MaxCourses: int

+QualifiedCourses:
+- Course: str
+- Section: int

+Rooms:
+- Room: str
+- SeatCapacity: int

+We passed in serialized versions of this data as professor, course, and room data dictionaries.
+For our course dictionaries each individual dictionaries stored the course title, and list of section numbers and respective section capacities.
+For our professor dictionaries we stored qualified courses, the list of available class periods, and the max number of classes of professor wants to teach.
+For our room dictionaries we stored room name and capacities.
+The algorithm handles these dictionaries to formulate an appropriate schedule.

 ## Design Rationale

 There are a variety of decisions that we made in order to create this software in accordance with Professor Singh's requirements.